phone

 *Day 4: Taroko Gorge

-Because of the 7.2 earthquake on April 3, 2024, the lower portions of Taroko Gorge National Park will be closed for at least a year and probably longer due to extensive damage to the road, trails, and tunnels.
-It is estimated that the repairs might take as long as 7-years to fully complete the repairs to the road, tunnels, and hiking trails.
-We will still visit Hualien and other birding locations adjacent to Taroko Gorge.
+Because of the 7.6 earthquake on April 3, 2024, the Taroko Gorge National Park Canyon Road, which travels up and over Hehuanshan Pass is only opened intermittently.
+Construction, to fully repair the road, is estimated to take 5-years, (until 2029).
+We might be able to visit the lower portions of the road for a half day visit.
 Taroko Gorge National Park is one of the largest marble canyons in the world.
-The day will be spent birding, walking, and getting to know the geological and cultural history of this natural wonder.
+Possibly and hopefully, part of this day will be spent birding, walking, and getting to know the geological and cultural history of this natural wonder. called Taroko Gorge.
 The cutest bird here is the Little Forktail and this is also a good location for finding the Brown Dipper.
 Birds to add to the list: Styan's Bulbul, White-breasted Waterhen, Red-collared Dove, Blue Rock Thrush, Javan Myna, Crested Myna, and Oriental Honey Buzzard.
+If the road is closed, we will visit other locations in the Hualien area.

 In the morning we will visit the Hualien waterfront, estuary, and beach for more birding and walking along the shoreline.
 This area is good for shorebirds and raptors.
-From Hualien we will make our way back up the coast to another coastal town called Keelung, which is a 2-hour drive north of Hualien.
-The Keelung area has several national reserves for geological wonders and birding.
-We will be spending 1-night at the Hotel Begins 倉箱蜜境文旅
+From Hualien we will make our way back up the coast to another coastal town called Yilan, which is a 2.5 hour drive north of Hualien.
+In Yilan we will find estuaries, paddy fields, the Wuweigang Waterbird Refuge, and the Luodong Forestry Culture Park.
+We will spend one night at the Lan Yang Seaview Hotel.

 Day 6: Hsinchu

-From Keelung it is a 1.5 hour drive to Hsinchu area, located along the west coast, and here we will find numerous wetlands, estuaries, and pond areas for viewing waterfowl and shorebirds.
-Along the way from Keelung to Hsinchu we will stop at a few birding sites close to Taipei.
-We will spend 1-night at a hotel close to the Hsinchu estuary.
+From Yilan, it is a 2-hour drive to Hsinchu area, located along the west coast, and here we will find numerous wetlands, estuaries, and pond areas for viewing waterfowl and shorebirds.
+Along the way from Yilan to Hsinchu we will stop at a few birding sites in the Wulai area.
+We will spend 1-night at the 168 Motel, close to the waterfront.

 Day 7: Dasyueshan